 - ProgressBook will be the grade book program again this year, which allows students/parents to check grades online.
 This is the biggest form of communication between myself and parents in regards to homework assignments being turned in or MISSING, etc. You can set up Progressbook to e-mail you when an assignment is marked as missing…I highly recommend that setting!!!
 You can also set it up to send you an e-mail if the student receives a certain grade or below, etc. I am sure it will come in handy.

-- Daily, I will send homework information and announcements to you through CLASSDOJO.
-This app can be on your phone or you can access it online.
+- Daily, I will send homework information and announcements to you through CLASSTAG.
+LOOK FOR THE LOGIN LETTER IN YOUR PACKET.
 THIS IS THE MAIN FORM OF COMMUNICATION!!!
+I want you to know that I DO NOT have a smart phone, so if there is an immediate message that I need, please call Mary Ann, the school secretary.
 Your student will also have several other logins and passwords for textbooks and website access.
 Students will be writing all this information in their planners.
 These websites include, but are not limited to: Study Island, SumDog, Reflex, Classdojo, Reading, Math, and Social Studies textbooks, and the school website.

-- As a grade level, we decided to have students go to a lunch detention classroom when they pull a green tag for not having their homework completed on time.
+- As a grade level, we decided to have students go to a lunch detention classroom when don’t have their homework completed on time.
 This room will be supervised by one of the 5th grade teachers.
 Students will get to eat lunch with their class; however they will miss recess.
 We feel that this is a fair and natural consequence for not having homework done on time.
 If you see a MISSING ASSIGNMENT mark on Progressbook, your student probably had a lunch detention.

 - There are NO BOOK REPORTS for 5th grade Reading, however students will have to write in response to what we read in class.
 We have a reading series where students will be reading novels throughout the whole year!!
 J